Rock climbing & bouldering gyms in Singapore

 Image credit: @kineticsclimbing via Instagram

-9. Oyeyo Boulder Home – 180-degree bouldering wall
+9. Oyeyo Boulder Home

 Image credit: @popiahboy via Instagram

 Oyeyo Boulder Home is a cosy bouldering gym with walls standing at 3m.
 It’s pretty small so there won’t be too many people – great if you’re a newbie who doesn’t want 100 people staring as you fall like a coconut from a tree.
-But if you’re a seasoned climber, go straight for their 180-degree climbing wall that’ll have you climbing like spiderman on steroids.
+But if you’re a seasoned climber, go straight for their 180-degree climbing wall that’ll have you climbing like Spiderman on steroids.

 Image credit: @oyeyoboulderhome via Instagram

-There’s a one-time registration fee of $10, and 1-day entry pass priced at $18 – not inclusive of equipment.
-If you’ve made bouldering your new personality, you can also purchase a bundle, starting from $80 for 5 entry passes.
+There’s a one-time registration fee of $5, and 1-day entry pass priced at $20 – not inclusive of equipment.
+If you’ve made bouldering your new personality, you can also purchase a bundle, starting from $90 for 5 entry passes.

 Once you’re done conquering the wall, head to Owl’s Brew next door.
 It’s a small bar which you can knock back with some drinks at after a good climb sesh.

-10. SAFRA Yishun Adventure Centre – Highest rock wall in Singapore
+10. SAFRA Yishun Adventure Centre

 SAFRA Yishun Adventure Centre takes rock climbing to literal new heights with its 25m-tall outdoor rock wall.
-Offering the most variety, the place also houses 15m sport climbing walls, a 18m slab wall, and 18m chimney and crack walls.
+Offering the most variety, the place also houses 15m sport climbing walls, an 18m slab wall, and 18m chimney and crack walls.

 Image credit: Camelot

+They also have a massive 2-storey indoor bouldering gym if you just can’t stand small bouldering spaces.
 Those with a little more experience can try their chalky hands at the crack wall – a perfect middle ground for climbers who want to try something more challenging but just aren’t ready for real cliffs.

 Image credit: PAP Nee Soon

-Note: You’ll need a level 1 SNCS certification and be 7 years old or older to climb here
+Note: You’ll need a level 1 SNCS certification and be 7 years old or older to climb here.

-11. Boulder Movement – Bouldering gym in CBD area with class passes
+Bouldering gym in CBD area with class passes

 Image credit: @_nickelless via Instagram